qsb-dev/quantum-space-buddies/README.md

 - Run the game;
 - You'll see some new buttons on the top left;
-- Replace `localhost` with the server's IP address;
+- Replace `localhost` with the server's public IP address;
-- Press "LAN Client(C).
+- Press "Connect".
 You can join servers in the menu or in-game, but it is recommended to join in the main menu.";
-- If you see "Stop (X)", you are connected.
+- If you see "Stop", you are connected.
+- If it stops at "Connecting to..." then you or the host has issues with their firewall/router/other.

 ## Playing as a host

-- Open port `7777` on your router;
+- Open port `7777` on your router.;
-- Run the game;
+- Run the game.;
-- You'll see some new buttons on the top left;
+- You'll see some new buttons on the top left.;
-- Press "LAN Host(H)".
+- Press "Host".
 This can be done in-game or in the menu, but it is recommened to start servers in the menu.;
-- If you now see the "Stop (X)" button, you are serving;
+- If you now see the "Stop" button, you are hosting.;
 - Give your external IPv4 address to your clients ([like what you see here](http://whatismyip.host/)).

 ## Development Setup

-- [Download the Outer Wilds Mod Manager](https://github.com/Raicuparta/ow*mod*manager) and install it anywhere you like;
+- [Download the Outer Wilds Mod Manager](https://github.com/misternebula/ow*mod*manager) and install it anywhere you like;
 - Install OWML using the Mod Manager;
 - Clone QSB's source;
 - Open the file `QSB/QSB.csproj.user` in your favorite text editor;